 Who says you can’t do lunges as you’re brushing your teeth?
 You can make any idle time an opportunity to squeeze out more calories.
 Do wall sits while you’re on the phone, crunches when you’re watching a movie, squats when you’re cooking dinner (if you can)!

 This one is easy.
 If you’re accustomed to taking the elevator to your office, try taking the stairs instead.
 It still gets you where you need to go, and stair laps are always a great way to burn calories.

 Innumerable studies have told us the same thing: sitting all day is bad for your health.
 So, stand up at work and move around your desk area.
 If it is possible in your office, get a standing desk and spend your work day on your feet, moving.
 Maybe you can even arrange to have a treadmill desk, with the treadmill set at a low, constant speed and elevation.

 If a standing desk is not possible where you work, consider using an exercise ball as a chair instead.
 It will strengthen your core muscles and encourage good posture throughout the workday.

 If neither the standing desk nor an exercise ball will work in your office, make an effort to get up and go for a short walk several times each day.
 This will keep your body happy and your mind sharper throughout the day.

 Walk where you can

 Give the car a break.
-Whenever it is possible, try to walk to appointments or run errands on your feet.
+Whenever possible, try to walk to appointments or run errands on your feet if you live within walking distance.
 This can be as simple as walking to the bank or a hair cut, riding your bike to the grocery store or even incorporating a run into your quick trip to the post office.